 Making strides in genetic research

-The project, which was recently detailed in the Genes, Brain and Behavior journal, used data-intensive supercomputing to complete sophisticated research that would have been impossible without such technology.
+The project, which was recently detailed in the Genes, Brain and Behavior journal, used data-intensive supercomputing to complete sophisticated research that would have been impossible without such genetic computing technology.
 A team of scientists from the San Diego Supercomputing Center (SDSC) and the Institute Pasteur have identified a time-dependent gene-expression process that could help medical professionals treat mental disorders such as schizophrenia and autism.

 Within the hierarchical tree of various coherent gene groups, there are transcription-factor networks in which a variety of genetic patterns develop.
 These patterns typically form during the brain’s development and often dictate various aspects of a person’s mental makeup.
 As a result, the master transcription factors that are at the top of coherent gene groups often hold the key to understanding how autism, schizophrenia and similar disorders develop.